-606 Excavation RegulationsPerformance Standards
+606 Performance Standards

-A. Mineral Extraction operations within the Town of Windham must comply with the applicable performance standards below unless a variance is first obtained from the Maine Department of Environmental Protection as set forth in Maine Statutes Title 38 Section 490.
+A. Mineral Extraction operations within the Town of Windham must comply with the applicable performance standards below unless a variance is first obtained from the Maine Department of Environmental Protection as set forth in Maine Statutes Title 38 Section 490 and approved by the Planning Board.
+Any existing Mineral Extraction operation shall be required to meet the performance standards contained within the version of this Ordinance under which the Mineral Extraction operation was approved.